-But do keep in mind that basil do not like wind or cold weather.
+But keep in mind that basil does not like wind or cold weather.
 And to be honest, as basil is one of the easiest herbs to grow indoors, I do prefer growing basil indoors.

-I start basil from seed indoors and tend to keep my basil plants in pots for their entire lifespan.
+I start basil from seed indoors and keep my basil plants in pots for their entire lifespan.

 I do, sometimes, move the pots outdoors.
-But generally speaking the plants live a somewhat sheltered life in their pots.
+But generally speaking, the plants live somewhat sheltered in their pots.
 This also means that my growing season gets extended beyond spring and summer.

-And using a grow light I can and do actually grow basil indoors year-round.
+And using a grow light I can and do grow basil indoors year-round.

-Maybe this is also the reason why I have never had serious problems with pests like aphids, fungus or Japanese Beetles.
-Aphids are common pests when growing basil and here a water based Neem oil spray solution can help you keep the pests in check.
+Maybe this is why I have never had serious problems with pests like aphids, fungi, or Japanese Beetles.
+Aphids are common pests when growing basil.
+A water-based Neem oil spray solution can help keep pests in check.

 I have been called on by friends and family to rescue basil plants on more than one occasion.
-It is not that it is difficult to grow basil from seed.
-Rather, beginners have a tendency to care too much and almost try too hard.
+It is not that it is challenging to grow basil from seed.
+Instead, beginners tend to care too much and almost try too hard.

-And I can say with authority that overwatering kills at least as many plants to be as underwatering.
+I can say with authority that overwatering kills at least as many plants as underwatering.
 Mold growth on soil and yellowing basil leaves are indicators that you may be overwatering your basil plant.

-Here are 3 common mistakes I see home gardeners do.
+Here are 3 common mistakes I see home gardeners make.

 1. Warm does not mean hot

 Do not confuse full sun with direct sun all day log.
-Basil plants do like it warm (20 degrees Celsius / 70 degrees Fahrenheit) but not too hot.
-Protect your plants from direct sun especially during the hottest times of the day.
+Basil plants like it warm (20 degrees Celsius / 70 degrees Fahrenheit) but not too hot.
+Protect your plants from the direct sun, especially during the hottest times of the day.

-2. The basil plant do not like wind
+2. The basil plant does not like wind

-Basil can be grown outdoors but it is a quite tender annual herb.
-Protect your plant from wind my choosing a protected spot in your garden or use companion planting to shield and protect your basil.
+Basil can be grown outdoors, but it is quite a tender annual herb.
+Protect your plant from wind by choosing a protected spot in your garden, or use companion planting to shield and protect your basil.

 3. Overwatering your basil

 Seeds need moisture as well as oxygen to germinate.
-If you overwater you will drown your seeds and they will rot and you never see any growth.
+If you overwater, you will drown your seeds, and they will rot, and you will never see any growth.

-This is why it is so important to us a soil that drains well.
+This is why it is essential to use well-draining soil.
 You want the soil to be moist but never soaking wet.

 Keeping the basil plants in pots gives me control.
 I move my plants to where they want to be given the external conditions.
 And this works for me.
 But you can of course plant your basil plants outdoors in your herb or vegetable garden should you prefer.